azimov/the_game/README.md

 # the_game

-A game for Rupert completing his PhD
+A game for Rupert completing his PhD... about his PhD...

 ## Hardware requirments